 Articles on historical cooking methods and authentic recipes of interest to students, parents, and teachers can be found on this website.
 The information is helpful for student history projects and when researching topics for classroom essays and formal reports.

 The Navigation Menu at left (below on mobile) lists a variety of vintage recipe pages that feature background notes of a nostalgic or historical nature.
 They will prove helpful when researching class assignments.

 The Glossary of Renaissance Cooking features a list of historical cooking terms, and the History of Sugar reveals that the use of sugar in cooking was much earlier and more common in Britain than most people realize.

 The Kitchen and Cooking Tips from bygone days can add interest and flavor to your reports.

 In addition, you can instantly download a FREE PDF recipe book of old fashioned handwritten recipes simply by subscribing to my newsletter.

 Some students have written and asked how to properly cite the recipe pages and articles in a bibliography.
 So, to make it easier for aspiring authors, here's how to cite an article on this website using the popular MLA style guide:

 Author's Last Name, First Name.
 "Page Title."
 Website Title.
 Publisher, Publication Date.
 Medium.
 Date Accessed.

 For example, here's how you would cite this page on today's date:

-I hope you find the historical recipe information on this website helpful and wish you all the best with your student history project.
+I hope you find the historical recipe information on this website helpful, and I wish you all the best with your student history project.